Thillu Mullu: Plot

 Aiyampettai Arivudainambi Kaliyaperumal Chandran is a graduate in search of his first job.
 He and his sister Uma have no relatives or acquaintances except their doctor/family friend.
-The doctor advises him to attend an interview for a job at his friend Sriramachandramurthy's import-export company, Sarojini Traders.
+The doctor advises him to attend an interview for a job at his friend Sriramachandramurthy's import-export company.
 Sriramachandramurthy is a man of traditional values.
-He hates youths wearing modern clothes.
-He is a sports fan but thinks lowly of youths knowing anything about sports.
-He dislikes men without moustaches as he believes such men are characterless.
+He is a sports fan but thinks lowly of youngsters involved in sports.
+He believes that men without moustaches are characterless.

 Chandran has a moustache; the doctor advises Chandran to take care of the other problems by acting in a manner Sriramachandramurthy appreciates: namely wearing a Nehru jacket for a usual dress given the poverty in the country, always telling his name in full, giving importance to his moustache, behaving decently, showing a lack of interest in sports and drama considering that they do not promote any wellbeing to the home or the country, respecting one's parents, and detesting the concept of having someone else recommend a person for jobs instead of recommending for oneself.
 He impresses Sriramachandramurthy who hires him immediately.

-One day, Chandran takes leave by pretending that his mother, who actually died many years ago, has taken ill and goes to watch a football match.
+One day, Chandran takes leave by pretending that his mother, who actually died many years ago, has fallen ill and goes to watch a football match.
 Sriramachandramurthy, who attends the match as well, sees him there.
 The next day, Sriramachandramurthy queries Chandran about what he witnessed.
 To escape from the ire of his boss and being fired from his first job, he decides to lie.
 Remembering the plot of a film his friend, actor Nagesh is shooting, Chandran convinces Sriramachandramurthy that he had seen his moustache-less identical twin Indran at the stadium.
 Sriramachandramurthy buys his argument and feels bad about accusing him.
 He makes amends by hiring "Indran" to teach his daughter Sarojini music.